 Curran played in all three group stage matches at the Finals in West Germany.
 He scored an unavoidable own-goal on 58 minutes to open East Germany's account during the first match.
 True to his fighting spirit, he gave everything he had for the green and gold.

-Bunny, as he became known for his speed, made 22 A-international appearances from 1970 to 1979, scoring one goal.
+Bunny, as he became known for his lightning speed, made 22 A-international appearances from 1970 to 1979, scoring one goal.
 This design pays tribute to a Novocastrian legend.
-On the left sleeve, his iconic number 5 in the seventies World Cup-style.
+On the back, his iconic number 5 in the seventies World Cup-style.

 Bunny Curran T-shirt